2026 Early Hearing Detection & Intervention Conference

 Sarah Roof (Primary Presenter,Co-Presenter), Kentucky Hands & Voices, sarah@kyhandsandvoices.org;

 Sarah Roof is the executive director for Kentucky Hands & Voices.
 She is passionate about connecting with families of children who are deaf or hard of hearing and providing them with the resources they need to help their child reach his/her full potential.
 Her journey with deafness began when her son, Isaac, was identified at birth.
-He is now 10.
 Sarah also serves on the Kentucky EHDI Advisory Board and the NCHAM Family Advisory Committee.
 She recently obtained a Master's certificate in the Infant, Toddler, & Family program at Gallaudet University.

 ASHA DISCLOSURE: